warint/iriR/README.md

 ### Step 4: Getting the industry’ name

 A user needs to enter the name of the desired industry.
-To do so, the following function provides access to all the industries of interest.
+To do so, the following function provides access to all the industries of interest:

 ``` r
 irir_industry() # A list of all companies will be produced